• Register

 Dr. Susan Dicklitch-Nelson (she/her) is the founder of the F&M Global Barometers™ and Professor of Government at Franklin & Marshall College.
 She is the Principal Investigator on the F&M Global Barometers.
 She holds a Ph.D., and M.A.,from the University of Toronto, and an Honors B.A. from McMaster University.
 She has published widely on human rights and democracy and has served as an expert witness in over 100 asylum cases.

-Senior Data Analyst
+Data Analyst

 Erin Hallenbeck

-Project Manager and Research Assistant
+Project Manager and Research Associate

 Amy Moreno